rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![user story 3](sprint3pics/pic12.png)

 #### 1. What is the issue?
-This user story had an issue with deleting calendar events from the calendar.
-When a schedule is created it automatically creates a calendar event that shows on the calendar.
+This user story had an issue with deleting `CalendarEvent` objects from the calendar.
+When a `Schedule` object is created it automatically creates an associated `CalendarEvent` object that shows on the calendar.

-When a schedule is deleted, its associated calendar event from the calendar should automatically be deleted as well.
-However the calendar event persists on the calendar even after the associated schedule has been deleted.
+When a `Schedule` object is deleted, its associated `CalendarEvent` object from the calendar should automatically be deleted as well.
+However the `CalendarEvent` object persists on the calendar even after its associated `Schedule` object has been deleted.

 ###### Deleting a `Schedule` object
 ![delete schedule](sprint3pics/pic13.png)

-###### The `CalendarEvent` object associated to the `Schedule` object persists
+###### The `CalendarEvent` object persists even after its associated `Schedule` object has been deleted
 ![calendar event persists](sprint3pics/pic14.png)

 #### 2. Why is this an issue?